elmtree-askmo/cloudcannon-app/content/learn/psychology/what-impact-does-cortisol-have-on-memory-and-learning-during-stress.md

 url: /learn/psychology/questions/what-impact-does-cortisol-have-on-memory-and-learning-during-stress
 score: -1.0
 related_article1:
-    id: 164428
+    id: 164427
-    title: How is Transcranial Magnetic Stimulation (TMS) used in the treatment of depression?
+    title: >-
+        What is prediction error in reward processing, and how does it relate to dopamine release?
     subject: Psychology
-    url: /learn/psychology/questions/how-is-transcranial-magnetic-stimulation-tms-used-in-the-treatment-of-depression
+    url: /learn/psychology/questions/what-is-prediction-error-in-reward-processing-and-how-does-it-relate-to-dopamine-release
 related_article2:
-    id: 164418
+    id: 164434
+    title: >-
-    title: What is the difference between independent and dependent variables in experimental methods?
+        What are the differences between automatic and controlled processing in unconscious vs. conscious processes?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-difference-between-independent-and-dependent-variables-in-experimental-methods
+    url: /learn/psychology/questions/what-are-the-differences-between-automatic-and-controlled-processing-in-unconscious-vs-conscious-processes
 related_article3:
-    id: 164433
+    id: 164422
-    title: How do neural pathways demonstrate redundancy and inhibition mechanisms in the brain?
+    title: >-
+        What are the primary functions of the temporal lobe in language processing?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-neural-pathways-demonstrate-redundancy-and-inhibition-mechanisms-in-the-brain
+    url: /learn/psychology/questions/what-are-the-primary-functions-of-the-temporal-lobe-in-language-processing
 related_article4:
-    id: 164421
+    id: 164422
-    title: How do cultural differences impact mental health diagnosis and treatment?
+    title: >-
+        What are the primary functions of the temporal lobe in language processing?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-cultural-differences-impact-mental-health-diagnosis-and-treatment
+    url: /learn/psychology/questions/what-are-the-primary-functions-of-the-temporal-lobe-in-language-processing
 related_article5:
-    id: 164423
+    id: 164424
-    title: How does the frontal lobe contribute to executive functions and speech production?
+    title: >-
+        What is the impact of socioeconomic status on language exposure and vocabulary development in children?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-frontal-lobe-contribute-to-executive-functions-and-speech-production
+    url: /learn/psychology/questions/what-is-the-impact-of-socioeconomic-status-on-language-exposure-and-vocabulary-development-in-children
 ---

 &nbsp;